vishalbelsare/latigo/README.md

 ## About

 Latigo is a service that is responsible for continuously running machine learning algorithms on a set of input sensor data to predict the next datapoint in sensor data.
-This is useful to do predictive maintenance for production equipment.
+This is useful to do predictive maintenance for industrial equipment.
+Latigo is a small part of a larger system developed for Equinor.

 The basic operation follows these steps:
 - Follow a predefined schedule to determine when prediction should occur.
 - Fetches meta data about which data sources and ML models to use from [Gordo](/equinor/gordo-components).
-- Fetches the source sensor data from the timeseries API.
+- Fetches the source sensor data from the [Time Series API](/equinor/OmniaPlant/tree/master/Omnia%20Timeseries%20API).
-- Uses Gordo to generate the predictions.
+- Uses [Gordo](/equinor/gordo-components) to generate predictions.
-- Persists the resulting predictions back to the timeseries API.
+- Persists the resulting predictions back to [Time Series API](/equinor/OmniaPlant/tree/master/Omnia%20Timeseries%20API).

-This project has been based on the original prototype project [ioc-gordo-oracle] ( /equinor/ioc-gordo-oracle ) and has since evolved to support other needs and technical dependencies.
+This project has been based on the original prototype project [ioc-gordo-oracle](/equinor/ioc-gordo-oracle) and has since evolved to support other needs.

 ## Architecture